What is Kanban and How Can It Benefit You?

 Perhaps the only drawback of Kanban is that it’s not designed for long-term planning.
 However, tools for long-term planning (for six months or more) are unlikely to handle the ’current’ well.

-The Kanban board is a good tool to effectively manage processes in a company.
+The Kanban board, like a Gantt chart, is a good tool to effectively manage processes in a company.
 Understandable and easy to use, it requires minimal setup and training.
 You just need to get used to leaving tasks on the board instead of in a messenger or during a meeting.

 Kanban is about involving the team in common processes, transparency, and communication.
 Understanding at which stage each task is and whether anything has been lost helps avoid anxiety and tension in the team.
 And most importantly, planning work becomes much easier.